popoola41/Trainee-data/README.md

 # Trainee-data
-##Overview
+## Overview

-An analysis on trainees in a data analytics boot camp,showing the gender, employment categories, age bracket
+An analysis on trainees in a data analytics boot camp,showing the gender, employment categories, age bracket dhyhbvewqfigjbfewiuqffihgflgflgfhwbvfwugfhv  fgiuwfihg  ugewfhggfewhvfegyhvfehgwgfehwigfeuyge